mathiaszinnen/inventory-card-reader/README.md

+# DEPRECATED NOTE
+Note that this repository has been replaced by (inventory-ocr)[https://github.com/mathiaszinnen/inventory-ocr] and is no longer being maintained.

 # Inventory Card Reader
 This repository contains code to read, process, and integrate data from inventory cards.
 Currently it uses (pero-ocr)[https://github.com/DCGM/pero-ocr] for text recognition.